jusanherndon/Docker_Senior_Design/README.md

 If you want to give the image a tag just add the -t.

-ex: docker build -t Docker_Senior_Design/nav:latest .
+ex: docker build -t nav:latest .